tpoisot/DataSharingPaper/DataSharing-MS.md

 When journal editors started publicly discussing the matter, they called this *data archiving* [@Fairbairn2011 ; @Whitlock2010].
-We would exhort other scientists not to use this expression.
+We would exhort other scientists not to use this expression too much.
 Data *archiving* evocate cardboard boxes, in which data are put to collect some dust.
 Whether this happens in the hard-drive of a scientist or in a well-maintained repository only differs in the fact that the later solution comes with a DOI.
-We think that the process or making data available should be called in a way which reflects its
-objective: *data sharing*.
+We think that the process or making data available should be called in a way which reflects its objective: *data sharing*.
 We have the technology in place to give data a second life, in which the scientific community can appropriate them, recognize the paternity of those who generated them, and acknowledge this through citations.
 Data are all we care about.
-They make science possible.
-They bring answers to our questions, and much better, questions to our answers.
+They make science, and especially in such data-hungry fields as ecology, possible.
+Sharing them ensure that people needing data to feed models, test routines, or perform meta-analyses can do that, and people contributing these data are recognized for their effort.
+Data bring answers to our questions, and much better, questions to our answers.
 After serving us so well, they deserve better than to be *archived*.

 **Acknowledgments**:
 We thank Karthik Ram for offering us the opportunity to write this paper, and